Xingyu-Wang02/RStudio/README.md

 I am interested in Statistics, Econometrics, and pure math theories.
 Besides, I am a piano and flute player.

-During college, I started playing basketball, raquetball, and learning karate as a beginner.
+In college, I enthusiastically embraced new sports like basketball, racquetball, and karate as a complete beginner.
 I have a lovely British shorthair named "Blueberry" and a shiba named "Pi (or Pie)" (Yes!
 I got the idea of my dog's name from the math symbol "π")